Definition

 Initially, Zeus, or Zbot, was used to harvest banking credentials and financial information from users of infected devices.
 Once the data was collected, attackers used the bots to send out spam and phishing emails that spread the Zeus Trojan to more prospective victims.

 In 2009, cybersecurity vendor Damballa estimated Zeus had infected 3.6 million hosts.
-The following year, the Federal Bureau of Investigation (FBI) identified a group of Eastern European cybercriminals who were suspected to be behind the Zeus malware campaign.
+The following year, the Federal Bureau of Investigation (FBI) identified a group of Eastern European cybercriminals suspected of being behind the Zeus malware campaign.

-The Zeus botnet was repeatedly disrupted in 2010 when two internet service providers (ISPs) that were hosting the C&C servers for Zeus were shut down.
+The Zeus botnet was repeatedly disrupted in 2010 when two ISPs hosting the C&C servers for Zeus were shut down.
 However, new versions of the Zeus malware were later discovered.

 GameOver Zeus

-Instead of relying on traditional, centralized C&C servers to control bots, GameOver Zeus used a P2P network approach, which initially made the botnet harder for law enforcement and security vendors to pinpoint and disrupt.
+Instead of relying on traditional, centralized C&C servers to control bots, GameOver Zeus, created in 2011, used a P2P network approach, initially making the botnet harder for law enforcement and security vendors to pinpoint and disrupt.

-Infected bots used a domain generation algorithm (DGA) to communicate.
-The GameOver Zeus botnet would generate domain names to serve as communication points for infected bots.
-An infected device randomly selected domains until it reached an active domain that was able to issue new commands.
-Security firm Bitdefender found it could issue as many as 10,000 new domains each day.
+Infected bots communicated using a domain generation algorithm.
+The GameOver Zeus botnet generated domain names to serve as communication points for infected bots.
+An infected device randomly selected domains until it reached an active domain that could issue new commands.
+Security firm Bitdefender found it could issue as many as 10,000 new domains daily.

-In 2014, international law enforcement agencies took part in Operation Tovar to temporarily disrupt GameOver Zeus by identifying the domains used by the cybercriminals and then redirecting bot traffic to government-controlled servers.
+In 2014, international law enforcement agencies participated in Operation Tovar to temporarily disrupt GameOver Zeus by identifying the domains used by cybercriminals and redirecting bot traffic to government-controlled servers.

 The FBI also offered a $3 million reward for Russian hacker Evgeniy Bogachev, who was accused of being the mastermind behind the GameOver Zeus botnet.
 Bogachev is still at large, and new variants of GameOver Zeus have since emerged.